PROTECTING NEW ENGLAND

 We are proud to collaborate with Conservation Law Foundation, New England's leading environmental activist group.
 For over fifty years, they have fought to protect our land, sea and air.
 They bring legal expertise to local community activists to make projects like the Boston Harbor and Charles River clean-up possible.
-Above, we tell the story of their work to protect a working-class neighborhood against the negligence of Exxon Mobile.
-Below, see more stories we've produced for CLF over the years.

 This story focuses on Cashes Ledge, an underwater mountain 80 miles off the coast of Maine.
 An off-limits nursery for fish to breed since 2002, a new generation of commercial fishermen are now fighting to open up Cashes Ledge for dredging and other harmful fishing practices.